RGB and CMYK: A Color Format Guide for Label Printing

 • Metalized

-Paper labels are usually less expensive than film, which makes them a great choice for products that don’t demand extra durability.
-Some paper stocks—like textured or matte-coated papers for wine labels—might cost a bit more, but they’re typically used for premium, high-value products like fine wines or craft spirits.
+Paper labels are usually less expensive than film, which makes them a good option if your product doesn’t face conditions like exposure to moisture or sunlight.
+Some paper stocks—like textured or matte-coated papers for wine labels—might cost a bit more, but they’re often chosen for premium products like fine wines or craft spirits.

-While paper labels look sophisticated, they’re a bit more delicate.
-Paper isn’t waterproof—even wet-strength paper (which is specially treated to resist water damage) will eventually get saturated.
+• Performance Considerations: While paper labels look sophisticated, they’re a bit more delicate.
+Paper isn’t waterproof—even wet-strength paper (paper that’s been treated to resist water) will eventually absorb moisture.
 Plus, paper labels can wrinkle or tear if not handled carefully.
-One way to counter these issues is by using thicker paper stocks or adding an overlaminate.
+One way to counter these issues is by opting for thicker paper stocks or adding an overlaminate—a protective coating that boosts durability and moisture resistance.

-Standard paper labels can lose about 30% of their stickiness over six months when exposed to a lot of moisture and sunlight.
-Independent studies from sources like Label & Narrow Web show similar trends.
+• Durability: Standard paper labels can lose about 30% of their stickiness over six months when exposed to moisture and sunlight, as shown in independent tests from Label & Narrow Web.
+(Results may vary based on your environment.)

-If you’re working indoors, the upfront savings with paper labels are attractive.
-But in high-humidity or outdoor environments, the cost of replacements or even product recalls might add up, reducing those savings.
+• Cost: If you’re working indoors, the upfront savings with paper labels are attractive.
+But in high-humidity or outdoor settings, the costs for replacements—or even product recalls—might add up, cutting into those savings.
+A case study from Packaging Strategies even found that switching to more durable materials could reduce total packaging costs by up to 25%.
+(Keep in mind, your results might vary.)

 Film Facestocks

-If you need labels that perform under tougher conditions, film facestocks might be your best bet.
+When your products need to stand up to tougher conditions, film facestocks might be the way to go.
 With film labels, you get:

-• Resistance to water and moisture
+• Strong resistance to water and moisture

-• UV light stability
+• Excellent UV light stability

 • Heat resistance